 Commissions and Fund Expenses

-For the most part, Fidelity has quite low commissions and fund expenses.
-Online equity trades cost $4.95, and options contract tack on an additional 65 cents per contract.
-These prices are well above some other brokers that charge $0 for online trades but below many large firms that charge $6.95 per trade or more.
+For the most part, Fidelity offers competitive commissions and fund expenses.
+Online equity trades cost $0, and options contract tack on 65 cents per contract.
+These prices are on par with some other brokers that charge $0 for online trades but below many large firms that charge $6.95 per trade or more.

 For phone trades, you can use Fidelity’s Automated Service Telephone, aka FAST.
 Equity trades cost $12.95, while options trades tack on the additional 65 cents per contract.
 For broker-assisted trades, the rate goes up to $32.95 and $32.95 plus 65 cents per contract, respectively.

-In the ETF and mutual fund segments, Fidelity has lots of commission-free offerings.
-You can buy 503 ETFs at the firm for no commission, including 329 iShares ETFs, 11 Fidelity sector ETFs, five Fidelity active fixed-income ETFs, 13 Fidelity factor ETFs and 146 additional ETFs.
-Remaining ETFs carry the usual $4.95 equity commission.
+In the ETF and mutual fund segments, Fidelity has commission-free offerings.
+You can buy all ETFs at the firm for no commission, including iShares ETFs, Fidelity sector ETFs, Fidelity active fixed-income ETFs, Fidelity factor ETFs and more.

 All Fidelity funds can be bought free of charge, and a number of no-transaction-fee funds are available.
 Note that these funds do come with a $49.95 fee if you sell them within 60 days of purchase.
 Other funds can be bought for a $49.95 commission, with no redemption fees at any time.